Animations

 - Vue

-Developers using Angular should install the latest version of @ionic/angular
+Developers using Angular should install the latest version of @ionic/angular.
+Animations can be created via the AnimationController dependency injection.

 Basic Animations#